jillesvangurp/kt-search/README.md

 There are several libraries that build on kt-search:

-- [jillesvangurp/kt-search](https://github.com/jillesvangurp/kt-search) - the main Github project for kt-search.
 - [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts) - this library combines `kt-search` with `kotlinx-cli` to make scripting really easy.
 Combined with the out of the box support for managing snapshots, creating template mappings, bulk indexing, data-streams, etc. this is the perfect companion to script all your index operations.
 Additionally, it's a great tool to e.g. query your data, or build some health checks against your production indices.
 - [kt-search-logback-appender](https://github.com/jillesvangurp/kt-search-logback-appender) - this is a logback appender that bulk indexes log events straight to elasticsearch.
+We use this at FORMATION.
+- [full stack Kotlin demo project](https://github.com/formation-res/kt-fullstack-demo) A demo project that uses kt-search.
 - [es-kotlin-client](https://github.com/jillesvangurp/es-kotlin-client) - version 1 of this client; now no longer maintained.

 ## Setting up a development environment